 For the past 8 years, Mike has increasingly focused on commercial photography to complement catalogue-based websites, shooting on-site with clients or in his Oakville-based studio.

 Mike's professional career spans over twenty years, including enterprise-grade software development, and combining product photography

 - Mike has been immersed - literally day and night - in photography, marketing, and technology for over 20 years.

-- While Mike has a particular interest in nature photography - browse some of these assignments - he has found himself more and more enjoying photographing challenging products.
+- While Mike has a particular interest in nature photography, he has found himself more and more enjoying photographing challenging products.

 - From preparation of the product, to making the photo, to post-processing, Mike (usually) leads all the aspects of the photoshoot.
 That might include such glamourous work as restoring the shine on metal roofing vent stacks or cleaning the dust from some long-forgotten antiques.

 - Mike does his post-processing workflows on both Mac and Windows (though who cares nowadays right?
 Whatever makes life easier).

 - 5D Mark IV and Canon 5DS R

 - Canon 10D when Mike is getting nostalgic for times past and this camera changed the world (he was working on the Canon.ca website in those early years so Mike benefited of the Canon's friends and family program).